bekk/bekk-christmas/post/thecloud/task-orchestration-using-cloud-composer.md

 ![Airflow environments](/assets/9-thecloud-airflow-environments.png)

 Once the environment is created, you can click the *Airflow* link to visit the Airflow web server.
 Here you can see all DAGs, previous runs and trigger new runs manually.
 By default, Cloud Composer includes an `airflow_monitoring` DAG to monitor that the environment is working.
+The web server is protected by Google IAP, so only authorised users can access it.

 To add new DAGs click the *DAGs* link in the right side of the environments table.
 This opens a storage bucket.
 By adding a python script here the DAG will be discovered and run by Cloud Composer.